Baker Mansion

 David Woods Baker married Sarah Tuthill in 1851 and they had one daughter, Louise, in 1852.
 However, Woods was killed in a steamboat boiler explosion just two and a half weeks after the birth of his daughter.
 Louise later married Ernst Beckman and returned with him to live in his native Sweden.
 Sylvester and Anna both remained single and lived in the mansion until their deaths.
 After Anna died in 1914, the mansion was closed until 1922, when the Blair County Historical Society leased the building and opened it as a museum.
 With the community's support for a major fundraising campaign, the society was able to purchase the house in 1941.
 Since then, the mansion has served as the Society's headquarters and has become a beloved community landmark.

 In 2001, the Society completed an exterior rehabilitation, returning the building to its original appearance.
 Work has begun on interior rehabilitation.
 The project is financed in part from a state Redevelopment Assistance Capital grant and from local matching funds the Society is working to raise.

-In February 2015, Joseph DeFrancesco was named executive director of the Blair County Historical Society.
-In July of that year, the BCHS received an award from the Central Pennsylvania Community Foundation for Technology.

 In August 2015, the double parlor was restored back to original condition.

+The famous legend associated with the mansion is the wedding dress of Anna Baker.
+Elias Baker's eldest daughter, Anna was in a relationship with a poor steel worker behind her father's back, to the point that they planned a wedding, and Anna purchased her own wedding dress.
+This was soon discovered by Elias, who strongly against the relationship.
+He bought the steel mill that Anna's fiancée was working for and forced him to move to another city.
+Anna turned down every marriage her father offer to her, she chose to lock herself in her own room, keeping the wedding dress that she had never had a chance to wear and died in 1914.